-Figure 28: Enable writing to edit a value
+Figure 33: Enable writing to edit a value

 The selected setting group is shown in the Setting Group drop-down list.
-The active setting group is indicated with an asterisk .
+The active setting group is indicated with an asterisk \.

 - 5. Edit the value.

-- The minimum, maximum and step values for a parameter are shown in the Min., Max. and Step columns.
+- The minimum and maximum values for a parameter are shown in the Min. and Max. columns.

 - Setting group values are indicated with #.